kubestash/docs/docs/guides/volume-populator/deployment/index.md

 ```

 ### Backup

-We have to create a `BackupConfiguration` crd targeting the `kubestash-demo` Deployment that we have deployed earlier.
-Then, KubeStash will create a `CronJob` for each session to take periodic backup of `source-data`, `source-config` volumes of the target deployment.
+We have to create a `BackupConfiguration` object targeting the `kubestash-demo` Deployment that we have deployed earlier.

-At first, we need to create a secret with a `Restic` password for backup data encryption.
+we also have to create another `Secret` with an encryption key `RESTIC_PASSWORD` for `Restic`.
+This secret will be used by `Restic` for both encrypting and decrypting the backup data during backup & restore.

 **Create Secret:**

 Let's create a secret called `encry-secret` with the Restic password,

 ```bash